pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v7-0/index.md

 ### New contributors

-A warm welcome to this month's new contributors! (in alphabetical order):
+A warm welcome to this month's new contributor!:

 - [Michał Kornet](https://github.com/mkm17)